 Impact newness in the new Horizon Europe programme

-A major innovation in the Impact Section in the new Horizon Europe, compared to the former Horizon 2020 is the new approach through nine Key Impact Pathways (KIPs).
+A major innovation in the Impact Section for a Horizon Europe proposal, compared to Horizon 2020, is the new approach through nine Key Impact Pathways (KIPs).
 The KIPs are an essential part of the Horizon Indicator Framework.
 EC’s key goal is to see the impact of the EU funding for Research & Innovation (R&I) to citizens, legislators and the budget authorities.
 Overall, there are three impact areas, with three KIPs each, namely:

 - Scientific impact: (1) Creating high-quality new knowledge; (2) Strengthening human capital in R&I; (3) Fostering diffusion of knowledge and Open Science